Non-relativistic effective theories for fields with general potentials and their implications for cosmology: Introduction

 The non-relativistic limit of a (possibly ultra-violate) theory is a useful tool for understanding low energy and low velocity phenomena.
 Successful examples of the non-relativistic limit arise in various fields of physics.
 The dynamics of heavy quarks at low energies are described by non-relativistic quantum chromodynamics (QCD), an effective field theory (EFT) that provides a controlled approximation to the full relativistic QCD Lagrangian, by systematically integrating out high energy degrees of freedom \cite{Lepage:1988, Pineda:1998}.
 Another prominent example is found in cold atom experiments, where neutral atoms are cooled to ultra-cold temperatures (often in the nano-Kelvin range), making non-relativistic descriptions highly accurate \cite{Pethick:2008, Pitaevskii:2016,Deng:2018xsk}.
 Since the kinetic energy of atoms is extremely small compared to their rest energy, relativistic effects become negligible, and the system is consistently described by the non-relativistic Schr\"odinger-like field equations rather than the relativistic Dirac or Klein-Gordon equations.

 In cosmology, non-relativistic effective theories are employed to describe the dark matter systems.
 If dark matter particles are very light --- which is the case, e.g., for axion-like or ultra-light dark matter --- the occupation number is very high, allowing for the application of the mean field approximation and describing the system as a classical field \cite{Guth:2014hsa}.
-At the same time, since dark matter must be cold, one can take the non-relativistic limit and obtain a classical non-relativistic effective field theory (NREFT) for the dark matter system \cite{Namjoo:2017nia}.
-The resulting effective theory is also suitable for studying compact objects such as boson stars and solitons, as long as they remain non-relativistic \cite{Braaten:2018lmj,Mukaida:2016hwd}.
+In this regime, dark matter may form a coherent condensate state.
+At the same time, since dark matter must be cold, one can take the non-relativistic limit and obtain a classical non-relativistic effective field theory (NREFT) for the condensate of the dark matter particles \cite{Namjoo:2017nia}.
+The resulting effective theory is also suitable for studying compact objects such as boson stars and solitons, as long as they remain non-relativistic \cite{Braaten:2018lmj, Mukaida:2016hwd, Chavanis:2011,Chavanis:2017loo, Visinelli:2017ooc}.

 Describing non-relativistic systems as fluids is also of interest in various fields, in particular, in cosmology \cite{Weinberg:2008, Mukhanov:2005, Salehian:2020bon}.
 Such an alternative framework is particularly suitable when general relativistic effects --- such as the expansion of the universe --- become prominent (even though the field of interest remains non-relativistic).
 The fluid description enables the convenient use of Einstein's equations, with the fluid's energy-momentum tensor on the right-hand side.